sm0ke7-dev/kw_scoring/README.md

 - **Rankings** - Ranking data with all computed scores (keyword score, Ideal, GAP, FINAL_SCORE)
 - **Log** - Audit log of normalization checks

-**Note:** The "Final" sheet has been removed.
-All final scores now appear in the Rankings sheet.
+**Note:** The Final sheet has been removed to eliminate redundancy.
+All final scores and analysis now appear in the Rankings sheet.

 ## Calculation Flow